cbworden/shake-doc/_sources/technical_guide.txt

 slope data.
 Wald and Allen's slope-based Vs30-mapping proxy is employed by the Global ShakeMap (GSM) system.

-.. _figure1.4:
+.. _figure1-4:

 .. figure:: _static/Figure_1_4.*
    :align: left

-   Figure 1.4.
    PGA ShakeMap reprocessed with data from the M6.7 Northridge, CA, with a finite fault (red rectangle), strong motion data (triangles) and intensity data (circles).
 Stations and macroseismic data are color-coded according to their intensity value, either as observed (for macroseismic data) or as converted as derived by :ref:`Worden et al. \(2012\) <worden2012>` and indicated by the scale shown.

-.. _figure1.5:
+.. _figure1-5:

 .. figure:: _static/Figure_1_5.*
    :align: left

-   Figure 1.5.
    Vs30 Map produced as a byproduct of ShakeMap for the M6.7 Northridge, CA. The finite fault is shown as a red rectangle; strong motion data (triangles) and intensity data (circles) are transparent to see site conditions.
 The legend indicates the range of color-coded Vs30 values in m/sec.